Alkanes - Definition. Properties, Formulas, FAQs

 Each of these compounds has a specific alkane structure formula showing the atoms in the molecule arranged in a certain order.
 Isomerization refers to the process of changing the alkane structure of organic compounds with the same molecular formula.

-There are many organic compounds that can be converted into alkanes.
+Many organic compounds can be converted into alkanes.
 The functional groups of many organic molecules are alkane groups substituted for the hydrogen atom of the basic molecule.
 Because of these factors, alkanes are sometimes named for organic compounds.

 Alkane Formula with Branched Chains